Josh-Kimmel/Windows-Permission-Management-Powershell-Module/README.md

 For detailed information on each script, view their help page with the `Get-Help` PowerShell command.

-#### Invoke-PrivilegeAudit
+#### Get-PrivilegeAudit

-`Invoke-PrivilegeAudit.ps1`
+`Get-PrivilegeAudit.ps1`

 Performs an audit of one or more Group Policy Objects' user rights assignment security policy settings.
-Also contains utilities for backing up and restoring Group Policy Objects with more usability than the default PowerShell tools.
-Can optionally output its results to a file.
+Returns a table of all privileges granted to all users and groups on the computer.
+Can output its results to a CSV file.

 Must be run on a domain-joined system with the Group Policy PowerShell module installed.